Skip to Content

 • Garnishing state and federal tax refunds;

-• Suspending transportation licenses (driver's license, pilot's license, etc.), as long as the delinquent parent is behind by 90 days or more.
+• Suspending transportation licenses (driver's license, pilot's license, etc.), as long as the delinquent parent is behind by 90 days or more;

-• Reporting the delinquent parent's actions to credit bureaus, hurting their credit score.
+• Reporting the delinquent parent's actions to credit bureaus, hurting their credit score;

 • Voiding the delinquent's passport until they make up for missed child support.

 The DCSE does not have complete authority to enforce child support delinquency.
 For example, the DCSE does not have the ability to jail child support delinquents by default.
-To jail an individual, DCSE professionals must file a contempt of court actions case against the child support payor, which can result in a jail sentence depending on the case.
+To jail an individual, DCSE professionals must file a contempt of court action case against the child support payor, which can result in a jail sentence depending on the case.

 The DCSE also cannot withhold a payor's wages if doing so would jeopardize the payor's ability to look after their own basic needs.
 In those cases, the DCSE may work with the payor to try and modify the child support order so they can feasibly handle their child support obligation.